 5. Engross: Focus Timer & To-Do List with Reminders

 Engross is more than your typical to-do list and reminder app.
 It employs the “hit me when you’re distracted” method that allows you to stay focused throughout your workday or study sessions.
-On top of that, it has an incorporated Pomodoro timer that is designed to dose your activity in a healthy way, as well as encourage you to recap and revise what you did at the end.
+On top of that, it has an incorporated Pomodoro timer that is designed to dose your activity in a healthy way, as well as encourage you to recap and revise what you learned when you’re almost done.

 6. Wind – Work Indefinite, Stay Focused